 - 1. The administrative team will notify parents/guardians when a student has missed seven days of school per semester (without a doctor's note). - 2.
 When a student has missed ten days of school the Head of School will call a conference with parents to discuss the reasons for absence. - 3.
 Students who are absent for ten or more days may be referred to an outside tutor to help catch up with missed work. - 4.
-Excessive absences and tardiness may be grounds for dismissal.
+Excessive absences and tardiness may be grounds for repeating a grade or for dismissal from the program. - 5.
+Additional steps may be taken, please see Truancy, below